-The brain can be injured in numerous ways, some involving trauma, many others involving only natural forces of one kind or another.
-A “traumatic” brain injury (TBI) is one that results from external physical force—banging your head on the windshield of a car, being hit in the back of the head with a club, being shot in the head, etc.—as opposed to damage from such things as tumors microbes, and strokes.
+The brain can be injured in numerous ways, some involving trauma and many others involving only natural forces of one kind or another.
+A “traumatic” brain injury (TBI) is one that results from external physical force – banging your head on the windshield of a car, being hit in the back of the head with a club, being shot in the head, etc. – as opposed to damage from such things as tumors, microbes and strokes.

-The brain itself is hefty—some 3 to 4 pounds–but the tissue is delicate.
+The brain itself is hefty – some 3 to 4 pounds – but the tissue is delicate.
 It floats in the liquid within the protection of the bony shell of the skull.
-When centrifugal force is applied to the head, as when a vehicle stops suddenly and violently, or there is a severe impact to the skull, the soft brain tissue can slam against the bony skull and cause significant damage.
-That is known as a closed head injury, because the skull was never penetrated, and no external object impacted the brain.
+When centrifugal force is applied to the head, such as when a vehicle stops suddenly and violently or there is a severe impact on the skull, the soft brain tissue can slam against the bony skull and cause significant damage.
+That is known as a closed head injury because the skull was never penetrated and no external object impacted the brain.

 - Think coherently

 - Understand what is said to you

 - Recognize your family